pcraster/pcraster/environment/configuration/solutions_readme.txt

   Geoneric to add it, or add support for building it yourself and send them a pull request.)

-Solutions can be build using the test_solutions.py command.
+Solutions can be built using the test_solutions.py command.
 It is located in the devbase project, which is a submodule of the PCRaster source tree.

-Workflow, example:
-# List outdated Vagrant boxes
-vagrant box outdated --global

-# Update outdated Vagrant boxes
-vagrant box update --box <box_name>
+Vagrant boxes used in solutions are automatically updated by the test_solutions.py script.

 # Run all solutions, use 4 CPUs and 4Gb RAM.
 mkdir -p /tmp/solutions && rm -fr /tmp/solutions/*